thiago-roque07/2022-MUSI6106/README.md

 cmake --build ./bld/ --config Debug
 ```
 Enable ```WITH_TESTS``` to build with GTest support and ```WITH_DOXYGENTARGET``` to add a target for creating a doxygen documentation for your project.

 If new files are added, clear the cache and rerun configuration and generation.

-If new files are added, clear the cache and rerun configuration and generation.